SBrown510/PospectingWebApplication-Frontend-Backend/README.md

 # PospectingWebApplication(Frontend+Backend)
- This is my frontend backend code for my hockey prospecting site
+ This is my frontend backend code for my hockey prospecting site.
+ I have three models integrated into each other trained on hockey career data from the 60's to today to create predictions on todays prospects.

 Heres a list of features I plan on including: